 Welcome to Otters Class!

 Otter class is taught by Mrs Love.
-Mrs Labbett teaches our class for two afternoons a week and Mrs Feddon for one.
-Learning in Otter class is supported by Miss Whitfield, Mrs Carruthers and Mrs Mattinson.
+Mrs Labbett teaches our class on Wednesdays and Mrs Feddon on Monday afternoons.
+Learning in Otter class is supported by Miss Whitfield.

-We currently have PE on a Tuesday and Wednesday, so will need appropriate indoor and outdoor kit on those days.
-After half-term we will begin Orienteering on Thursday afternoons so we'll need to ensure we have layers and are ready for all weathers.
+We currently have PE on a Wednesday and Thursday, so will need to wear appropriate outdoor kit on those days.